Circle 9: Degrowth and Exnovation

 Context of the Study Circle

 While much research in the Nordic countries focuses on sustainable energy innovation, little focus has been put on the social, ecological and technical difficulties associated with exnovation: the dismantling, decommissioning and deactivating of existing fossil fuel infrastructure, or other types of unsustainable technologies.
-Academia has put vast amounts of research capital into trying to find ways to patch over the pollution caused by fossil fuels – e.g. research centers for carbon capture and storage and negative emissions technologies; institutes for “green” hydrogen or “sustainable” offshore drilling – thus validating the narrative that the fossil fuel industry is part of the solution, not the source of the problem.
+Academia has put vast amounts of research capital into trying to find ways to patch over the pollution caused by fossil fuels – e.g. research centers for carbon capture and storage and negative emissions technologies; institutes for “clean” hydrogen or “sustainable” offshore drilling – thus validating the narrative that the fossil fuel industry is part of the solution, not the source of the problem.
 Yet, very little research efforts in the Nordic countries are being directed at finding ways to rapidly and safely un-do fossil fuel or other types of unsustainable infrastructure, and on what to do with the results of this un-doing, with the resulting spaces and materials that are left behind.

 Among the outcomes of the Study Circle (running for three years) we foresee: